Video Over IP, Explained

 Video Over IP Solutions

 If you’re looking for solutions that can power video over IP projects, there are a wide variety that can be combined with the Haivision-pioneered SRT protocol for reliable and low latency workflows, including the Makito X4 Video Encoder.
 Haivision’s flagship encoder offers secure, ultra-low latency video, and the Stream Sync feature ensures that multiple camera feeds remain synchronized over IP in case of network failure.
-The recent update has added support for SMPTE 2110, giving broadcasters flexibility to work over IP for decentralized workflows.
+For streaming over mobile networks, the Haivision Pro460 can aggregate up to six cellular links to provide high quality and low latency video to a broadcast facility.